zarusirig/Audit-Firms-Dubai/WEBSITE_STRUCTURE_ANALYSIS.md

 ## Executive Summary

-This is a **Next.js 16+ SEO-optimized website** for Elite Audit Dubai (Farahat & Co), a rank-and-rent project targeting audit services in Dubai, UAE.
+This is a **Next.js 16+ SEO-optimized website** for Audit Firms Dubai (Farahat & Co), a rank-and-rent project targeting audit services in Dubai, UAE.
 The website is a production-ready platform built with modern web technologies, designed to generate 10,000+ monthly visitors and $8,000/month rental income.

 **Status**: Development Phase (v0.1.0)
 **Framework**: Next.js 16.0.3 with TypeScript